Gbenga Adeboye: Career

 Adeboye was a chief host of a popular radio program presented in Lagos State Broadcasting Corporation in the early 1980s where he got the household name Funwontan Oduology.
 Gbenga adeboye was described as a generous comedian by a veteran Nigerian actress, Idowu Philips whose first car was a gift from the comedian.
-He was also described as merchant and performer of traditional Oduology by his fans before he died of kidney-related diseases caused by a food poisoned by his wife Lara Adeboye on 30 April 2003.
+He was also described as merchant and performer of traditional Oduology by his fans before he died of kidney-related diseases on 30 April 2003.